isomerpages/moe-pasirrissec/_holistic-education/The Curriculum/Science.md

 *   Customised field trips
 *   National and international competitions

+### Learning Outcomes and Objectives

+1. Demonstrate a high level of curiosity in Science and a high level of motivation and concentration.
+2. Make intuitive leaps in solving Science problems.
+3. Comprehend abstract concepts beyond age level expectations and see connections between Science and other disciplines

 ### Programme Highlights

 Science Experiential, Enrichment and Development Programme (SEED) which aims to promote interest and authentic learning in Science and Technology within and beyond the confines of the classroom